unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/Emission.md

 The color that is multiplied by the Emissive texture is changed by linear interpolation (Lerp) toward the Destination Color.

 #### Destination Color
-Destination color above, must be specified in HDR.
+Target color for [Color Shifting with Time](#color-shifting-with-time), must be specified in HDR.

 #### Color Shifting Speed (Time)
 Sets the reference speed for color shift.
 When the value is 1, one cycle should take approximately 6 seconds.